wurli/tidyverse-dev-bot/news-files-annotated/googledrive.md

     is that `dribble` manipulation via dplyr now works best with dplyr
     \>= 1.0.0.

+    !end-bullet!
+-   !begin-bullet!
--   The `drive_id` S3 class is now implemented more fully, using the vctrs package (#93, #364):
+    The `drive_id` S3 class is now implemented more fully, using the vctrs package (#93, #364):

     !begin-bullets-8!
+    -   !begin-bullet!
-    -   The `drive_id` class will persist after mundane operations, like subsetting.
+        The `drive_id` class will persist after mundane operations, like subsetting.
+        !end-bullet!
+    -   !begin-bullet!
-    -   You can no longer put strings that are obviously invalid into a `drive_id` object.
+        You can no longer put strings that are obviously invalid into a `drive_id` object.
+        !end-bullet!
+    -   !begin-bullet!
-    -   The `id` column of a `dribble` is now an instance of `drive_id`.
+        The `id` column of a `dribble` is now an instance of `drive_id`.
+        !end-bullet!

     !end-bullets-8!
+    !end-bullet!

 !end-bullets-6!